Maven Artifacts

 -> type handler provided, or same as type |

-Here, we need to make a short detour to explain “type” (of a dependency) and how it becomes artifact extension.
+Here, we need to make a short detour to explain “dependency type” and how it becomes an artifact extension.

-many other things).
-Plugins and extensions may define new types, that is usually a must for plugins introducing
+Plugins and extensions may define new types.
+This is usually required for plugins introducing

 a “packaging” (lifecycle mapping) by providing ArtifactHandler

-Maven Core out of the box defines following “types” (handled by same named ArtifactHandler
+Out of the box, Maven Core defines the following “types” (handled by the same named ArtifactHandler

 components):